OGGM/oggm/docs/add-module.rst

 1. The easiest (and recommended) way for small bug fixes or simple functionalities is to add it directly to the main OGGM codebase.
-In this case, refer to the :ref:`contributing` page for how to do that.
+In this case, refer to the :doc:`contributing` page for how to do that.
 2. If your endeavor is a larger project (i.e. a fundamental change in the model physics or a new workflow), you can still use option 1 above.
 However, there might be reasons (explained below) to use a different approach.
 This